ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 St Gevorg Church (Khor Virap).
 The story begins in the 3rd century when the Armenian King Khosrov the Great was murdered by Anak who was recruited by the Persian Sassanids.
 Anak was executed but one of his sons (Gregory the Illuminator) escaped.

 Khosrov had two sons.
 T’rdat was taken to Rome, raised under royal patronage and became the head of a Roman legion to attack the Sassanids in Armenia.
-After driving them out I287, he put Grigor into Khor Virap, a deep pit in the castle dungeon at Artashat, filled with poisonous snakes and insects.
+After driving them out of I287, he put Grigor into Khor Virap, a deep pit in the castle dungeon at Artashat, filled with poisonous snakes and insects.
 There he languished for 13 years.
-The present king met Grigor at Zvartnots, repented his sins, converted to Christianity, was cured of his madness, thus beginning the conversion of the kingdom of Armenia to Christianity beginning in 301.
+The present king met Grigor at Zvartnots, repented his sins, converted to Christianity, and was cured of his madness, thus beginning the conversion of the kingdom of Armenia to Christianity beginning in 301.

 It is sitting in the SW corner of the walls with a renovated building on top and can’t be entered.